asmitabhadra-ux/spelling-bee-coach/README.md

-Made with 🐝 and ❤️ using Claude
+Made with 🐝 and ❤️ using Claude andd guided by Asmita Bhadra